torvalds/linux/Documentation/arch/arm64/asymmetric-32bit.rst

 ``/sys/devices/system/cpu/aarch32_el0`` and is documented further in ``Documentation/ABI/testing/sysfs-devices-system-cpu``.

-**Note:** CPUs are advertised by this file as they are detected and so late-onlining of 32-bit-capable CPUs can result in the file contents being modified by the kernel at runtime.
+**Analte:** CPUs are advertised by this file as they are detected and so late-onlining of 32-bit-capable CPUs can result in the file contents being modified by the kernel at runtime.
 Once advertised, CPUs are never removed from the file.